crypt0n1te/Write-Ups/ractf-2020/forensics/musical_mixup.md

 **Mido is a library for working with MIDI messages and ports.
 It's designed to be as straight forward and Pythonic as possible:**

-The github for mido describes it as the following above message.
-So I decide to try this by using `pip install mido` and then i begin to code a solution.
+The github for mido describes it as the above message.
+So I decide to try this by using `pip install mido` and then began to code a solution.

 **NOTE:** The following is python3, so be sure to run it with `python3 file.py` or instead with the shebang shown below.
 However, remember to chmod the file to be able to run it as so: `./file.py`.